unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

     5. In the *Library Manager* popup that appears, search for "Exosite."

-    6. Select version 2.4.1 or greater and click Install.
+    6. Select version 2.4.1 or greater and click "Install."

       ![image alt text](thingdev_3.png)

-    7. Next, search for "DHT."
+    7. Search for "DHT".
 Install both the Adafruit DHT Unified and DHT sensor library.

       ![image alt text](thingdev_4.png)

-    8. When complete, click Close.
+    8. When complete, click "Close."

 # Getting Started